jerryscript-project/iotjs/docs/Build-for-NuttX.md

 cd nuttx
 git init
 ```
-add `.gitignore` file with below contents. it's for the patch from old repository.
+Add `.gitignore` file with below contents.
+It's for the patch from old repository.
 ```
 .depend
 Make.dep